 The owner or operator may propose an alternative tuning procedure that meets the same basic requirements of the procedure outlined above for review and approval by the Control Officer.
-The District may assess fees to reimburse its costs associated with the review of the alternative procedure using either Section I.C or Section III.C of Rule 210, Fees.
+The District may assess fees to reimburse its costs associated with the review of the alternative procedure under the cost reimbursement provisions using either Section I.C or Section III.C of Rule 210, Fees.
 Control Officer approval of the alternative tuning procedure must be obtained in writing prior to its use.